John-C-20/JBops/README.md

 [Jbops](https://jbops.herokuapp.com/#/) is a clone of [Spotify's Web Player](https://open.spotify.com/).
 It's also an audio streaming service that allows users to curate their own playlists and create a personal library of songs, albums, artists, and playlists created by other users via likes.

 ## Technologies Used
-- React/Redux
+- Frontend: Javascript React/Redux, HTML, SCSS
-- Ruby on Rails
+- Backend API: Ruby on Rails
-- PostgreSQL
+- Database: PostgreSQL
-- Heroku
+- Hosting: Heroku
-- AWS
+- Cloud Storage: AWS

 ## Features